Dr. Zebulon M. Highben is an award-winning composer, conductor, and educator.

 Choirs under Zebulon's direction have been featured at numerous conferences and festivals, including ACDA of Minnesota, the Ohio Choral Directors Association, the Ohio Music Education Association, and the St. Olaf College Choral Festival.
 Domestic and international tours have included concerts or worship services in spaces such as Washington National Cathedral, Fourth Presbyterian Church (Chicago), St. Paul’s Cathedral (London), and the Thomaskirche (Leipzig).
 He has served as a guest conductor, clinician, and lecturer throughout the United States, and in 2016 represented the U.S. in ACDA's International Conductors Exchange Program with South Korea.
 In 2015, he won the American Prize in Conducting (College/University Chorus Division) for his work with the Muskingum Concert Choir and Chamber Singers.

 Zebulon's choral and liturgical music is frequently commissioned and widely performed by schools, churches, and arts organizations.
 More than fifty of his works are published domestically by Augsburg Fortress, Boosey & Hawkes, Colla Voce, E.C.
-Schirmer, GIA, and MorningStar Music, and by Gehrmans Musikförlag in Sweden.
-Honors include the Raabe Prize for Excellence in Sacred Composition (2011), a Faith Partners residency grant from the American Composers Forum (2011-2012), numerous ASCAP Performance Plus Awards, and Finalist standing for the American Prize in Choral Composition (2014).
+Schirmer, GIA, Kjos, and MorningStar Music, and by Gehrmans Musikförlag in Sweden.
+Honors include the Raabe Prize for Excellence in Sacred Composition (2011), a Faith Partners grant from the American Composers Forum (2011-2012), Finalist standing in the American Prize in Choral Composition (2014), and numerous ASCAP Performance Plus Awards.

 His scholarly research is published in the Choral Journal, the Bulletin for the Council on Research in Music Education, Cross Accent, and TRIAD.
 He compiled and edited the Augsburg Motet Book (2013) and the Augsburg Chorale Book (2017), and co-edited With a Voice of Singing: Essays on Children, Choirs, and Music in the Church, a Festschrift in honor of Ronald A. Nelson.
 He contributed to the fourth and fifth volumes of Teaching Music Through Performance in Choir, and is a frequent contributor to the Sundays & Seasons and Prelude Music Planner worship resources.